 Guides were amazing- very organized and accommodating.
 The scenery was spectacular!

 The location was beautiful and offered some interesting hiking.
 We hit a great time of year for the wild flowers.
 The lakes were surprisingly warm for swimming.
 I would have liked more challenging hiking situations.
-The day we couldn't summit due to Liz's family emergency was unfortunate but things happen.
+The day we couldn't summit due to a participant's family emergency was unfortunate but things happen.
 It was disappointing to have the pace limited by the slowest person.
-There were times we had to be so close together, I felt like one of a string of kindergartners that has to hold hands while crossing the street.
 On the last day at hut #2, it felt liberating to be allowed to linger at the final lake and walk back to the hut unsupervised.

 Highlights: Unspoiled beauty and grandeur of Wells Gray Provincial Park / Local provisioner Wells Gray Adventures / knowledgeable local guide Christine Issues: 1 participant was totally unprepared for a level 4 trip, therefore all hikes and activities were geared down to her pace and capacity.
-She claimed she was "encouraged" by AGC personnel to come, in spite of her health issues.
-If true, I place responsibility on AGC.
-AGC Guide, Brenda Porter, inserted an emphasis of "women's feel-good-about-ourselves" rather than "women's adventure challenge".
-Completely different from my Grand Canyon experience in 2016.
-Brenda is completely kind and sincere, but AGC needs to decide what it wants to be, then promote that honestly and have all AGC guides in agreement.
-The accomodations in the huts in Wells Gray were extremely rustic.
+The accommodations in the huts in Wells Gray were extremely rustic.
 Be more accurate in your descriptions: No showers.
 Close sleeping quarters.

 Trip was amazing!
 Highlight was the magnificent scenery, especially wildflowers at their peak.
 Brenda and Christine were great guides, hut accomodations were actually nicer than I expected, food was decent, and congenial companions.
 Only disappointment was some lingering smoke from BC fires that obscured some distant views.